ElRojo/crafty-control-ec2-builder/README.md

 Remember that after Terraform has destroyed your infrastructure you will still be paying for your Hosted Zone.
 Remove this hosted zone by going to **"Route 53"** -> **"Hosted Zones"**, click on your domain, and click **"Delete Hosted Zone**"

 Optionally, you can remove your key-pair as well by taking similar steps.
 Key pairs are free, however.

-## General Notes

-This is meant to be very light-weight and something you can shut down or leave running as much as you'd like.
-Make sure to set up compressed backups of your server(s) so they can be uploaded to S3.